simonwardjones/forget-code/Python/ab-testing/ab_testing.md

 Things to cover in my write up
  - How do we model theta in an AB test in frequentist Vs bayesian
- - What is the central limit theorem and how does it help up
+ - What is the central limit theorem and how does it help us
  - Frequentist test overview
    - Defining a hypothesis (one Vs two tail)
    - What is the p value